 Lenders will generally look at the personal credit histories of company owners, and, if the business is established, they may also look at the business’s credit score and credit report.
-If you have bad credit – which could come from defaulted payments, missed payments, late payments, multiple credit inquiries and/or a high credit utilization ratio – you may find it difficult to be approved for a business loan, but you have options.
+If you have bad credit – which could come from defaulted payments, missed payments, late payments, multiple credit inquiries and/or a high credit utilization ratio – you may find it difficult to be approved for small business financing, but you have options.

 Personal credit score

 A bad personal credit score is typically one that’s below 600 (ratings usually range from 300 to 900, with 900 being the best).
-Credit scores can vary between Canada’s 2 main personal credit reporting bureaus: Equifax and TransUnion.
+Credit scores can vary between Canada’s two main personal credit reporting bureaus: Equifax and TransUnion.

 Business credit score

-Equifax issues 4 different business credit scores:
+Equifax issues four different business credit scores: